 How Hunger Enables Monkey Brain

 Have you ever been really hungry?
-I’m talking about the haven’t eaten in 24 hours and am ready to bite my hand off type of hungry?
+I’m talking about the fact that I haven’t eaten in 24 hours and am ready to bite my hand off.
 Have you tried reading a book when you’re in that state?
 Talking to people?
 Engaging in deep philosophical thought?
 It’s impossible, isn’t it?
 All you can think about is food.
 Images of a knife slicing into a steak or a nice big salad fill your mind’s screen.
 You can’t think about anything beyond the five minutes it’s going to take for that microwave to cook your meal, can you?